-Fact: Car insurance covers much more, as discussed in our guide.
+Fact: Car insurance covers much more than just dents and scratches.
 In New Zealand, a comprehensive car insurance policy can include theft, damage to other vehicles, legal liability, windscreen replacement, and even roadside assistance.
-Some policies also cover lost keys and children's car seats.
+Some policies also cover lost keys and children’s car seats.
+For a full breakdown, check out our guide to car insurance in NZ.

 What you need to know: Not all policies are the same.
-With Quashed, you can easily compare policies and see if extras like trailer cover or rental car hire are included.
+With Quashed, you can easily compare policies side by side and see whether extras like trailer cover or rental car hire are included.
 Always read the fine print to avoid surprises when you need to make a claim.

-Fact: The best car insurance depends on your needs.
-Do you only need basic third-party cover, or do you want full windscreen replacement and rental car cover?
+Fact: The best car insurance depends entirely on your needs.
+Do you only need basic third-party cover, or do you want full windscreen replacement, rental car cover, and roadside assistance?
 There’s no one-size-fits-all solution.
 If you drive a newer car, comprehensive cover might be your best bet to avoid costly repairs.
+For a detailed comparison of cover types, read our Comprehensive vs Third Party guide.

 What you need to know: Don’t just choose based on price.
-Consider what kind of protection is important to you.
-A cheaper policy might save you money now but leave you exposed later.
+A cheaper policy might save you money now but leave you exposed when it counts.
+Consider what kind of protection is important to you and use the Quashed Market Scan to compare both price and cover in one place.

-Fact: Even if you’re a safe driver, accidents happen.
-More importantly, liability cover is essential in New Zealand.
+Fact: Even if you’re an excellent driver, accidents happen—and they often involve other people’s mistakes.
+In New Zealand, car insurance isn’t legally required, but liability cover is essential.
 Without insurance, you could face huge costs if you’re found at fault in an accident, not to mention potential legal fees.
 Insurance doesn’t just protect your car—it protects you financially if something goes wrong.
-The type of vehicle you drive can impact your insurance needs—especially if you drive newer models, like electric vehicles

 Fact: The cheapest option isn’t always the best one.
-While it’s tempting to save a few bucks upfront, a cheaper policy may leave you exposed when it’s time to make a claim.
-Coverage is key—saving now might cost you later if your policy doesn’t include features like theft protection or roadside assistance.
+While it’s tempting to save a few dollars upfront, a cheaper policy may leave you exposed when it’s time to make a claim.
+Coverage is key—saving now might cost you later if your policy doesn’t include features like theft protection, roadside assistance, or windscreen cover.
+For more on this, read our Cheapest vs Best Car Insurance guide.

 What you need to know: Look beyond price when choosing a policy.
 Think about what protection you’ll need in real-life situations, such as accidents, theft, or breakdowns.
 Balancing cost with coverage ensures you’re not caught out when the unexpected happens.

-What you need to know: Your car’s value and your location also play a big role.
-If you drive a high-value car or live in a high-risk area (think Auckland storms), expect your premiums to be higher.
+What you need to know: Your car’s value and your location play a big role.
+Auckland drivers pay an average of $1,510 per year compared to $1,152 in Wellington and $1,215 in Canterbury (Quashed Index, Q4 2025).
+If you drive a high-value car or live in a high-risk area, expect your premiums to reflect that.

-Fact: Premiums are rising, but for good reasons.
-According to the Quashed Index, comprehensive car insurance premiums have increased significantly, driven by factors such as inflation, higher repair costs, and environmental events like flooding.
+Fact: Premiums have been rising, but for explainable reasons.
+According to the Quashed Index, comprehensive car insurance premiums increased 38% between Q4 2022 and Q4 2025, driven by factors such as inflation, higher repair costs, and severe weather events like the 2023 Auckland Anniversary floods and Cyclone Gabrielle.
+Reinsurance costs (what insurers pay to insure themselves) have also surged, and those costs get passed on.

 Fact: Most car insurance policies in New Zealand allow you to cancel at any time, but it’s important to check your insurer’s terms.
 While you might receive a refund for any unused portion of your premium, some providers may charge a cancellation fee.
 If you find a better deal or your circumstances change, switching policies is often easier than you think.

-Fact: While comprehensive car insurance provides the broadest coverage, it doesn’t cover everything.
-For example, general wear and tear, mechanical breakdowns, and illegal modifications are often excluded.
+Fact: While comprehensive car insurance provides the broadest coverage available, it doesn’t cover everything.
+General wear and tear, mechanical breakdowns, damage from illegal modifications, and driving under the influence are commonly excluded.
 That’s why it’s crucial to read the fine print and know exactly what’s included in your policy.

-What you need to know: Comprehensive car insurance policies can still have exclusions, so don’t assume you’re covered for all scenarios.
+What you need to know: Comprehensive policies can still have significant exclusions, so don’t assume you’re covered for every scenario.
 Use Quashed to compare policies and find out which ones offer the best protection for your specific needs.

 Now that we’ve busted the biggest car insurance myths, let’s talk about how Quashed makes finding the right cover simple and stress-free.
 No more confusion—just clear, side-by-side comparisons that help you make smarter choices.

-Debunk the confusion with real-time quotes: Compare quotes from leading insurers instantly and see exactly what each policy covers—no more hours wasted searching multiple sites.
-That’s where Quashed comes in—saving you time and effort with real-time insights.
+Debunk the confusion with real-time quotes: Compare quotes from leading NZ insurers instantly and see exactly what each policy covers—no more hours wasted searching multiple sites.
+With over 100,000 Kiwis already using Quashed, we’re saving you time and effort with real-time insights.

 Save time and money: Forget the myth that shopping for car insurance is complicated.
 With Quashed, you’ll get accurate comparisons in minutes, helping you make informed decisions faster.